klust/SupercomputersForStarters/docs/9_Conclusions/index.md

 designing better, faster processors.
 In those days, code would run considerably faster on a new processor even without recompiling, though recompiling would improve that even more.
 However, these days are long over.
-Around 2005, further increasing the clock speed became very hard.
-We've moved from 4 MHz in 1980 to almost 4 GHz in 2005, but from then on evolution slowed down (and took even a step back for a while) and now we are somewhere around 5.5 GHz for processors that are really optimised for sequential code and consume a lot of power.
+Around 2005, Dennard scaling started to break down and further increasing the clock speed became very hard.
+We've moved from 4 MHz in 1980 to almost 4 GHz in 2005, but from then on evolution slowed down (and took even a step back for a while) and now we are somewhere close to 6 GHz for processors that are really optimised for sequential code and consume a lot of power.
 It also became harder and harder to get gains from increased instruction level parallelism.
 Instead of that, we saw growing popularity of vector instructions and the use